hkarani/bdk-flutter-reproducible-build/README.md

 Binaries you downloaded online and are happily shipping might not steal your users' wallet seed phrases or run malware, but the fact is unaudited binaries are significantly harder to inspect, making supply chain attacks a real risk.

 With BDK Build Tool, you can build and verify your own binaries, to be ensure that what you ship is exactly what you expect.
+All this while handling all the cross-compiling troubles for you.

 ## How It Works